 This Rawlings bat has a synthetic rubber grip for vibration reduction.
 It is available in lengths of 26”-31”.
 A one-piece alloy bat with a drop weight of (-10), this bat claims to be radically responsive.
 It is a moderately light bat for transitioning players into USSSA.

 Our Honest Review

 It has a very traditional feel with a large sweet spot.
-It has a great performance and is very durable.
-As we mentioned before, Rawlings claims this bat is radically responsive and we would have to agree.
+It has great performance and is very durable.
+As we mentioned before, Rawlings claims this bat is radically responsive, and we would have to agree.
 The Hyperlite speed cap enabled us to swing faster.

-Once connection is made, a player will feel little vibration and feedback and hear an immaculate pop.
-The little vibration and feedback is an improvement from the 2019 model.
-This bat is very user friendly with a practice player completing a hit almost every time.
+Once a connection is made, a player will feel a little vibration and feedback and hear an immaculate pop.
+The little vibration and feedback are an improvement from the 2019 model.
+This bat is very user-friendly, with a practice player completing a hit almost every time.
 Finding the sweet spot is essential.